 - What's their sales process?

-- What help do they get from Inside Sales, Marketing, Product, Procurement, etc.?
+- What help do they get from Sales, Marketing and the wider organisation?

 - Where else are they interviewing and for which companies?

 Remember to go into as much detail as possible.
-If something doesn’t sound right, probe by asking more questions.
-Also find out what salary package (base, commission and other) the candidate is looking for.
+If something doesn't sound right, ask more questions.
+Also, ascertain the salary package (base, super and commission) the candidate is looking for.

 Step 5: Evaluating

 How do you evaluate candidates?
 Gut feel?
 Past performance?
-I would also recommend thinking about how the person comes across.
+I would recommend thinking about how the person comes across.
 Will your customers like them?
 How much do they want the job?
-I want people that learn quickly and are willing to work hard.
+I look for people who learn quickly and that are willing to work hard.

 Step 6: Offer

-You need to act quickly once you’ve made your decision.
-Good salespeople are highly sought after and you will lose your preferred candidate to a competitor if you’re too slow to make the offer.
+You need to act quickly once you've made your decision.
+Good sales people are highly sought after, wherever you are, and you will lose your preferred candidate to a competitor if you're too slow to make the offer.

-Aim to complete the process in a couple of weeks and then a few days for a decision.
-Remember what package the candidate is looking for and how much it will take for them to move to your business.
-If you like the candidate, go in with a verbal offer and back it up in writing as quickly as possible.
+Ensure you can complete the process in a couple of weeks and allow a few days for a decision.
+Bear in mind the package the candidate is looking for and how much they will move to your business for.
+If you like the candidate, go in with a verbal offer and be able to back it up in writing quickly.

 Step 7: Onboarding

-You’ve gone to a lot of effort to attract the right recruit, now you need to ensure that you properly onboard them to give them every chance of success.
+You've gone to a lot of effort to attract the right recruit, now you need to ensure that you onboard them well to give them the greatest possible chance of success.
 How are you going to manage your new employee to get the best out of them?
 In which areas will they need support?
-How will you tailor your style to ensure that you’re communicating effectively with them?
+How will you tailor your style to ensure that you're communicating effectively with them?

-If you have an onboarding process, make sure it includes identifying how that candidate works best and what challenges they may have in ramping up.
-Make sure they have an environment that suits them.
-Are they fast paced?
+If you have an onboarding process, make sure it includes identifying how that candidate works best, if they are a new remote working employee, and what challenges they are likely to have when ramping up.
+Create an environment that suits them.
+Do they prefer a fast pace?
 Give them room to run.
 Do they need to understand everything in detail and write it down?
-Partner them up with someone who can nurture that.
-In the war for sales talent, there is no guarantee of getting it right every time, but by following these 7 steps, you can significantly increase your chances of building a successful sales team.
+Partner them with someone who wants to nurture that.
+During the assessment and selection process, you have amassed a wealth of data and information on the individual.
+Why not use this to support the new starter?